2022 World Snooker Championship: First round

 Three-time champion Williams won the first seven frames against his compatriot Michael White, and wrapped up a 10–3 win in the second session, making four centuries in the match.
 "I started off like a train, put Michael under pressure and didn't really ease up", commented Williams.
-Mark Allen defeated Donaldson 10–6, but voiced his unhappiness with how the table had played.
+Mark Allen defeated Donaldson 10–6, but voiced his dissatisfaction with how the table had played.
 Neil Robertson trailed Hugill 1–3 but won eight consecutive frames on his way to a 10–5 victory, compiling four centuries in the match.
 Stuart Bingham, a semi-finalist the previous year, defeated Lyu 10–5 and made a 140 break in the match, the highest of the first round.
 Yan Bingtao, making his fourth Crucible appearance, compiled a century and seven half-centuries in his first session against Wakelin.
 He won five of the six frames played in the second session to clinch the match 10–6 and reach the second round for a third consecutive year.
 John Higgins made his 28th consecutive Crucible appearance.
 He trailed Un-Nooh 4–5 after the first session, but took six of the last eight frames to win 10–7 and reach the second round for an eighth consecutive time.